Thunderbirds merchandise: Comics

 A comic strip featuring the characters of Lady Penelope and Parker, set prior to their joining International Rescue, debuted in the first weekly issues of AP Films Publishing's children's title TV Century 21 in early 1965, several months prior to the first broadcast of "Trapped in the Sky".
 A full-length "Thunderbirds" strip debuted in the comic's 51st issue, published in January 1966.
 Originally written by editor and Thunderbirds TV scriptwriter Alan Fennell, this mostly replaced the "Lady Penelope" strip, which moved to a sister comic of the same name.
 The "Thunderbirds" strip, illustrated by Frank Bellamy, was the centrepiece of TV Century 21 (re-branded TV 21 in January 1968) for 186 issues and 30 serials, until October 1969.
 At their peak, combined weekly sales of TV Century 21 and Lady Penelope in the 1960s numbered 1.3 million.
 In 1966, Thunderbirds featured as a strip in the Daily Mail.

 A Thunderbirds Annual was published by Century 21 Publishing from 1966 to 1968, and a Lady Penelope version until 1969.
 Thunderbirds also appeared in the parent TV Century 21/TV 21 annual until 1969; the same year, a joint Captain Scarlet and Thunderbirds annual was released.
 Starting in October 1991, the Bellamy-illustrated strips, as well as some that had first appeared in Lady Penelope, were reprinted in Fleetway Publications' fortnightly Thunderbirds: The Comic.
-Again edited by Fennell, this new title had a 30-month publication run and achieved peak sales of 100,000 copies.
+Again edited by Fennell, this new title had a 30-month publication run and achieved peak sales of 90,000 or 100,000 copies.
 Reprints had previously appeared in Polystyle Publications' Countdown and Thunderbirds Holiday Special series in the 1970s and 1980s.
 In 1992, Ravette Books reprinted 13 strips in a graphic album series.